ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 }
 ```

-In the configuration here, we enabled the openssh service, added an ssh public key for the user ryan, and disabled password login.
+In this configuration, we declared that we want to enable the openssh service, add an ssh public key for the user ryan, and disable password login.

-Now, running `sudo nixos-rebuild switch` to deploy the modified configuration, and then we can login to the system using ssh with the ssh keys we configured.
+Now, let's run `sudo nixos-rebuild switch` to deploy the modified configuration, and then we can login to the system using ssh with the ssh keys we configured.

 Any reproducible changes to the system can be made by modifying `/etc/nixos/configuration.nix` and deploying the changes by running `sudo nixos-rebuild switch`.